-Future purchase obligations under non-cancellable purchase orders and long-term supply agreements as of April 2, 2023 are as follows:
+Future purchase obligations under non-cancellable purchase orders and long-term supply agreements as of July 2, 2023 are as follows:

-(In thousands) (Fiscal 2023 remaining nine months) 1 Fiscal 2024] Fiscal 2025 Fiscal 2026 Fiscal 2027 Thereafter Total Future purchase obligations \$ 267,184 \$ 184,926 \$ 159,929 \$ 778 \$ 784 \$ 3,745 \$ 617,346
+(In thousands) Fiscal 2023 (remaining six months) F Fiscal 2024 Fiscal 2025 Fiscal 2025 Fiscal 2026 Fiscal 2027 Thereafter Total Future purchase obligations \$ 134,002 \$ 184,926 \$ 159,929 \$ 778 \$ 784 \$ 3,745 \$ 484,164

 The future purchase obligations presented above primarily consist of commitments to purchase photovoltaic modules pursuant to the supply agreements with Maxeon Solar entered into on February 14, 2022 and December 31, 2022, as well as commitments to purchase Module-Level Power Electronics ("MLPEs") supplied by one vendor.

-On April 5, 2023, we entered into a new Master Supply Agreement with Waaree Energies Ltd. for the purchase of various photo-voltaic modules and components to be used in our residential systems.
-The Master Supply Agreement will remain in effect until December 31, 2024.
+On April 5, 2023, we entered into a new Master Supply Agreement with Waaree Energies Ltd. ("Waaree") for the purchase of various photovoltaic modules and components to be used in our residential systems.
+On May 25, 2023, we terminated the Master Supply Agreement with Waaree, including all outstanding purchase orders, and the parties are discussing the disposition of work-in-progress at the time of termination.
+Waaree products continue to be warranted by Waaree in accordance with the relevant provisions of the Master Supply Agreement.